AshuJoshi/NovaSonicDemo/README.md

 For detailed examples, refer to `weather_tool.py` (synchronous) and the `agent_search/` package (asynchronous) in `backend/lib/`.
 The `agentSearch` tool uses an A2A client defined in `backend/lib/agent_search/agentclient.py`, which in turn uses shared A2A common libraries located in `backend/common/`.

+## Notes

+**May 2025**

+1. This code has been tested with the `amazon.nova-sonic-v1:0` version of the Amazon Nova Sonic model (the primary version available during testing).
+For the best experience, try with a wired headset and microphone combo.
+2. The `backend` has all the tools implemented: `numberRace`, `agentSearch`, `getWeather`, and `imageAnalyzer`.
+3. Chrome Extension exposes `agentSearch`, `getWeather`, and `imageAnalyzer`.
+4. Web App exposes numberRace`, `agentSearch`, and `getWeather`

 ## About
-This project is licensed under the Apache License 2.0, and is open to contributions from the community.
+This project is licensed under the Apache License 2.0, and is open to contributions from the community..